apache/nuttx/configs/README.txt

     This is a work in progress for the venerable m68322evb board from Motorola.
 This OS is also built with the arm-elf toolchain*.

+configs/mbed
+    The configurations in this directory support the mbed board (http://mbed.org) that features the NXP LPC1768 microcontroller.This OS is also built with the arm-elf toolchain*.

 configs/mcu123-lpc214x
     This port is for the NXP LPC2148 as provided on the mcu123.com lpc214x development board.
 This OS is also built with the arm-elf